-- 2. If there is an attached HMC, information about the failure is sent to Service Focal Point. - 3.
+- 1. If an error notification mailing list has been configured, information about the failure is sent to the email addresses and system users in this list. - 2.
+If there is an attached HMC, then information about the failure is sent to Service Focal Point. - 3.
 If the mailing list has not been configured and there is not an attached HMC, information about the failure is sent to all users belonging to the system group.